Edinburgh Fireworks 2017: Where to Watch Them

-Time to crane your necks skywards and gawp at colours and loud noises – here’s The Skinny’s guide to the best places to see fireworks in Edinburgh this Bonfire Night
+It's that time again, so look up and prepare your best 'surprise' and 'awe' expressions – here’s The Skinny’s guide to the best places to see fireworks in Edinburgh this Bonfire Night

 George Heriot's Playing Fields

-For a chance to help out a charity while watching your explosions, head to Scottish Love in Action’s Fireworks Extravaganzas at George Watsons’s Rugby Ground.
-The show, an annual affair, has become so popular that this year they'll be hosting three different shows in order to cope with demand.
-Their first display, aka the 'Green Show' takes place on 4 Nov at George Heriot’s Playing Fields, Inverleith Row.
-There'll be pipe bands, costumes courtesy of ECA, food and drink and fire-eating fun with Delighters Fire Circus Theatre.
-Fire on the ground, and in the air – sounds good to us.
+For a chance to help out a charity while watching your explosions, head to Scottish Love in Action’s annual Fireworks Extravaganzas at George Watson’s Rugby Ground.
+And we say extravaganzas, because they're so popular that there are three of them again this year.
+Their first display, aka the 'Green Show' takes place on 3 Nov at George Heriot’s Playing Fields, Inverleith Row.
+There'll be pipe bands, dancers, food and drink and fire-eating fun with Delighters Fire Circus Theatre.
+Fire in the air and on the ground – sounds good to us.
 Gates 6.30pm, show 7.00pm; £7.50, tickets available at sla-india.org.

 George Watson's Rugby Ground

-On Bonfire Night itself, the official Edinburgh fireworks will launch, as ever, from Meadowbank Stadium in a display starting at 7.30pm (gates at 6.00pm, live entertainment from 6.30pm) on Sat 5 Nov.
-Those who've been regular attendees to the display during its three-decade lifetime might be slightly saddened to hear this event will be Meadowbank's final firework show before they close for refurbishment.
+On Bonfire Night itself, the official Edinburgh fireworks will launch, as ever, from Meadowbank Stadium in a display starting at 7.30pm (gates at 6pm, live entertainment from 6.30pm) on Sun 5 Nov.
+Those who've been regular attendees to the display during its three-decade lifetime might be slightly saddened to hear this event will be Meadowbank's final firework show before they close for refurbishment at the end of 2017.
 But it's not all bad news – this year's theme is sci-fi!
+So, that's something!

-And if you’re not the organised type, you could do worse than going to Calton Hill, Arthur’s Seat or Bruntsfield Links on Bonfire Night and simply looking around.
+And if you’re not the organised type, you could do worse than head for higher ground.
+Hike up to Calton Hill, Arthur’s Seat or Bruntsfield Links on Bonfire Night and have a look around; chances are you'll be able to see some fireworks action of varying sizes and at varying proximity.
 Hot tip: there's sort of an unwritten rule that you sit (rather than stand) atop Calton Hill to watch the fireworks, so take a rug and get snuggly.
-Head to one of Edinburgh’s parks or spots of higher ground and you’ll have a decent view of the various official and guerilla pyrotechnics – your only challenge will be surviving the cold and/or making it to the pub.
+Ruggly, if you will.

 • Read more news from across the Scottish cultural scene at theskinny.co.uk/news